PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

         - Single API - Applies to a single imported API and all of its endpoints
         - Product - A collection of one or more APIs.
 Can have different access rules, usage quotas, and terms of use.
       - Securing APIs by using subscriptions
-  - Be aware of various mechanisms for securing APIs:
+  - Be aware of various mechanisms for securing APIs [MS docs with multiple examples for securing APIs](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad):
     - OAuth 2.0
     - Subscriptions
     - Certificates